 For planning purposes, internships typically run according to the university’s scheduled Fall, Spring, and Summer terms.
 (Please note that students who elect to earn academic credit for their experience must apply prior to the start of the term in which they plan to earn credit, and must work their hours during the term in which are enrolled for credit.
 They are also required to limit the number of additional courses they concurrently complete while enrolled for internship credit.)

 The length of an internship and the number of hours worked are determined at the discretion of the employer based on your needs.
 We do encourage students to seek out internships of a substantial nature, though, since many students elect to earn credit hours to apply to their degree requirements.
 A range of 200-250 hours is recommended.
+Students who earn academic credit must work a minimum of 180 hours.

 Typically Fall and Spring internships will be part-time (roughly 20 hours per week), while Summer internships are often full-time (roughly 40 hours) over the course of the term.